gpapadas/ManageEmailLists/README.md

-# ManageEmailLists
+# Manage Email Lists

-A project that allows you to import emails and manage them, through Excel files.
+A C#.Net project that allows you to import emails and manage them, through Excel files.